rphair/frankenwallet/docs/cool/cardano.md

 ## dApp use case: Cardano DEX

-Since these web sites will automatically locate a user's funds based on the wallet that is active in the same browser (e.g. for Eternl, see [Setting up your DApp Browser account or DApp connection](https://wiki.eternl.io/en/2_user-guide/dapps)), the only essential step to prepare in your host environment before executing swaps in the Frankenwallet is:
+Since these web sites will automatically locate a user's funds based on the wallet active in the same browser (e.g. for Eternl, see [Setting up your DApp Browser account or DApp connection](https://wiki.eternl.io/en/2_user-guide/dapps)), the only essential step to prepare in your host environment before executing swaps in the Frankenwallet is:

 ➤ In your host environment, and according to recommended [use of the "scratch" file](/cool/#record-common-data), validate and record the URLs for all swap sites, DEX aggregators, or exchanges you might use.